JazzHR/api-doc/source/includes/webhook/_event_candidate_export.md

 ------ | -----------
 Link | This header will contain the URL for the candidate’s profile within JazzHR.
 X-JazzHR-Event | Event type indicator.
+Header value will be `CANDIDATE-EXPORT` X-JazzHR-Export-Context | Optional header indicating the job associated with the exported candidate.
+Will not be present if candidate exported is not attached to a job.
-Header value will be `CANDIDATE-EXPORT` X-JazzHR-Signature | The HMAC hex digest of the response body used to verify the source of the webhook payload.<br/><br/>The HMAC hex digest is generated using the `sha256` hash function and the `secret` provided to JazzHR as the HMAC key.
+X-JazzHR-Signature | The HMAC hex digest of the response body used to verify the source of the webhook payload.<br/><br/>The HMAC hex digest is generated using the `sha256` hash function and the `secret` provided to JazzHR as the HMAC key.

 ## URL Requirements